2 face felony prices over balloon pollution in Biscayne Bay; might face time in jail

 For extra stories about protecting Biscayne Bay, visit the Don’t Trash Our Treasure web page.
 Local 10 Information Environmental Advocate Louis Aguirre leads the workforce.

-Environmentalists have a request for boaters in South Florida: Don't tie up balloons on your boat.
-These will harm wildlife.Night report: 11 p.m., Might 11
+Environmentalists have a request for boaters in South Florida: Don't tie up balloons in your boat.
+These will harm wildlife.Night report: 11 p.m., May 11

 Tom Rivas mentioned he chartered a yacht for an engagement proposal.
-Cloud Nine, which focuses on romantic proposals, helped him to plan the event.
+Cloud 9, which focuses on romantic proposals, helped him to plan the occasion.
 All of it went smoothly.
-She said, “Sure!”
+She stated, “Yes!”
 However hours later, the fitness coach’s occasion was associated with pollution in Biscayne Bay.
-Officers arrested one suspect and issued nine citations on Wednesday.Afternoon report: 4 p.m., Could 11
+Officers arrested one suspect and issued nine citations on Wednesday.Afternoon report: 4 p.m., May 11

-Investigators aim to identify a man who was lately disposing of balloons in Biscayne Bay.Location
+Investigators purpose to determine a man who was lately disposing of balloons in Biscayne Bay.Location

 Copyright 2022 by WPLG Local10.com - All rights reserved.